LibreSplit/LibreSplit/docs/settings-keybinds.md

 ## Wayland Workaround

-To work around Wayland not allowing global hotkeys it's possible to use compatability modes.
+To work around Wayland not allowing global hotkeys it's possible to use compatibility modes.
 On KDE this involves going to Settings -> Legacy X11 App Support -> Listening for keystrokes: Always allowed
 This is the least secure setting, but allows LibreSplit to see your inputs.
 Then in the environment variables you need to set `GDK_BACKEND=x11 LIBRESPLIT_FORCE_GLOBAL_HOTKEYS=1`